CommonChem/CommonChem/design_decisions.md

 ## Versions

 Semantic versioning allows future versions of the CommonChem specification to introduce both backwards-compatible and backwards-incompatible changes in a clear and easily supportable way.
+Representing this as a single integer allows for easy range comparisons in toolkits.

 ## Multiple Molecules